NSHipster/articles/2014-01-27-stewardship.md

 title: Stewardship
 category: ""
 rating: 10.0
-description: "Stewardship is an old word.
+excerpt: "Stewardship is an old word.
 It evokes the ethic of public service and duty.
 To be a steward is to embody the responsibilities that come with ownership.
 It is an act that justifies authority through continued accountability; both the greatest challenge and reward of creating and maintaining a project."
 ---

 Open Source communities function within what economists describe as a [Gift Economy](http://en.wikipedia.org/wiki/Gift_economy).
 Rather than paying one another for goods or services through barter or currency, everyone shares freely with one another, and gains [social currency](http://en.wikipedia.org/wiki/Whuffie) based on their generosity.
 It's similar to how friends tend to take turns inviting one another over for dinner or a party.